Adapters View

 If your adapter is in the Available list, just select the adapter and click on the Select button.
 At this point the adapter should have been added to the adapters list, unless the adapter supports multiple applications.
 If that is the case, you have to select a supported application (see the figure below) and then click in the Select button.

 The adapter you want to add to your adapters list, may not have been discovered by the Adapters View automatically.
-If that is your case, what you need to do is click on the ‘Custom’ button which will open the configuration dialog (see figure below) where you can select Connector type (UART or IP), Connector Name, and the supported application the adapter is using.
+If that is your case, what you need to do is click on the ‘Custom’ button which will open the configuration dialog (see figure below) where you can select interface type (UART or IP), interface ID, and the supported application the adapter is using.

 When setting up a SEWIO Open sniffer for the first time, you must configure the adapter via its web interface, additional information can be found in SEWIO Hardware.